hildebra/mg-tk/helpers/documentation/manual.md

 	-OKtoRWassGrps [0|1]			1: can delete assemblies, if suspects error in them, powerful, but careful!
 (Default: 0) -maxUnzpJobs [#]				#how many unzip jobs to run in parallel (not to overload HPC IO).
 Default:20 -skipSmallSmplsMB [#]			skip sample if the overall file size is < than given number (in MB).
-Default: 1
+Default: 1 -forceWriteStats [0|1]			force (re)writing of the metagStats HTML report and text files.
+Default: 0

 # Detecting raw input files
 	-inputFQregex1 [‘R1’]			R1 input regex extension (e.g. R1 could be '.*_1\.f[^\.]*q\.gz$' or last resort '(.*_pe_1\.f[^\.]*q\.gz$)|(.*R1_00\d\.f[^\.]*q\.gz$)|(.*[\._]1\.f[^\.]*q\.gz$)|(.*R1\.fq\.gz)' )